-When you first get sober, the thought of staying away from a drink or a drug for a whole day seems difficult or impossible.
-After a while, you get the hang of how to get through life one day at a time without picking up a drink or a drug.
-Before you know it, days turn into weeks, weeks turn into months and months turn into years.
-Years start to pass and you are still sober.
-You no longer struggle to avoid the people, places and things that used to set off cravings.
+When you first get sober, staying away from a drink or a drug for a whole day seems difficult or impossible.
+After a while, though, you get used to it.
+Before you know it, days turn into weeks, weeks turn into months, and months turn into years.
+Years start to pass, and you are still sober.
+You no longer struggle with the triggers that used to set off cravings.
 But just because your life doesn’t revolve around your next high anymore, does that mean you are safe from relapse?
-Does it mean you are cured?

-Certain things have helped you live a sober life.
-You have probably spent quite a bit of time going to different meetings and getting to know a wide variety of sober people.
-You may have worked with a sponsor or counselor and you may have gotten into the habit of asking for help by calling people on the phone, texting them or reaching out at meetings.
 As time has passed and your urge to use has subsided, you may start to attend fewer meetings.
-You may start to wonder why you are still going to meetings at all because you have learned how to handle life on life’s terms.
-After all, it’s been years since you have picked up.
-This is a dangerous attitude.
+You may start to wonder why you are still attending meetings because you have learned how to handle sobriety.
+After all, it’s been years since you used.
+Pride and overconfidence are dangerous precursors to relapse.
 Many people who pick up after long-term sobriety find that they pick up right where they left off and can’t stop.
-If you have been abstinent for a long period of time, your body is less able to handle large amounts of alcohol or drugs, and you may be setting yourself up for major health problems sooner rather than later.
+If you have been abstinent for a long period of time, your body is less able to handle large amounts of alcohol or drugs.

 One of the reasons that going to AA or NA meetings works is because you are surrounded by people who are willing to share their experience, strength, and hope with you.
 A community of peers can help you feel less alone and less likely to relapse.
 It can also help hold you accountable.
 If you are thinking about using, you are more likely to be deterred if you know that people in your community will know.